zudwalex/mongoose/docs/README.md

   event handler is called.
 This pointer is also stored in a connection structure as `c->fn_data`
 - `fmt` - printf-like format string for additional HTTP headers, or NULL

+Return value: pointer to created connection or `NULL` on error

 Note: this function does not connect to peer, it allocates required resources and starts connect process.
 Once peer is really connected `MG_EV_CONNECT` event is